Softpanorama

 in Large Organizations

-News Recommended Links Solaris Implementation RBAC and Solaris privileges What is a Role
+News Recommended Links Solaris RBAC implementation RBAC and Solaris privileges RBAC as a Weapon against SOX Perversions and Kafkaesque Bureaucratization of IT

-SOX Principle of least privilege Separation of duties History Humor Etc
+Separation of Duties Principle of least privilege History Humor Etc

 From the point of view of security theory RBAC bases access control decisions on the functions a user is allowed to perform within an organization.
 The users cannot pass access permissions on to other users at their discretion.
 This is a fundamental difference between RBAC and DAC.
 That means that RBAC is in fact a form of mandatory access control, but unlike a typical MAC environment it is not based on multilevel security requirements (clearances and security labels).
 As defined in the TCSEC, MAC is: